chadbrooks80/Log-Analysis/README.md

 The ``Log Analysis Appication`` is an internal reporting tool that allows you to find out pertainant details for the newspaper site, specifically the activity of users reading the newspaper articles on the site.

-# Running the App
+# Running the App and it's core files

-The Log Analysis App runs using python version 2 and includes two main python files and the main sql file for importing the data into a postgresql database:
+The Log Analysis App runs using python version 2 or 3 and includes two main python files and the main sql file for importing the data into a postgresql database:

-1. log_analysis.py
+1. **log_analysis.py**

-The log_analysis.py is the main app that should be ran. to run the report. to run this app, you will need to have python 2 installed on your system.
-With the command having the log_analysis.py file within it's current directory, you can run the application with the following command:
+The log_analysis.py is the main app that should be ran. to run this app, you will need to have python 2 or 3 installed on your system.
+With the command having the log_analysis.py file within it's current directory, you can run the application with the following command (using python v.
+2):

 ``python log_analysis.py``

-2. queries.py
+2. **queries.py**

 The queries.py holds the function required for connecting to the database (which you will need to configure), along with 3 specific functions imported into the log_analysis.py file that carry out the three required queries on the newsdata database.